Kerbas-ad-astra/CommNet-Relays/README.md

 ##Version history and changelog

-* 2015 XX: Initial release.
+* 2015 07 26: Initial release.

 ##Roadmap

 I'm pretty happy with this set of contracts, though it might be cool if nightingale implemented a coverage-checking feature like RemoteTech has.
 As it is, I use the number of vessels in orbit as a proxy -- four is the minimum to get full coverage, so if you've got four ships in low-enough orbit around a body, I figure you have coverage that's good enough and the config won't generate contracts for that body.

+Of course, once stock has antenna ranges, I'll update these contracts to work with the new system.

-If you have suggestions, please leave them here or raise an issue on the GitHub repo!
+If you have other suggestions, please leave them here or raise an issue on the GitHub repo!

 ##Credits